We hope to see you again soon!

 Saving energy and reducing Co2 emissions are long-standing strategic priorities for Lundbeck.
 Today, we use 35% less energy and emit 68% less CO2 than in 2006.

-A New Decade - 2020
+A new decade - 2020

 Our continued efforts to reduce CO2-emissions and energy consumption are recognised as world leading by the independent interest group Carbon Disclosure Project (CDP), which sets the global standard for actions against climate change.
 Lundbeck is included on the CDP’s new 2020 Climate A-list, the highest possible rating awarded to only the top 3% of the more than 9,600 companies surveyed by CDP worldwide.